jbnv/ticklers/character-profile.md

 **Personality.** Introverted or extroverted.
 Sensing or intuitive.
 Thinking or feeling.
 Perceiving or judging.
 Maturity.

-**Alignment.** Good or evil?
-Lawful or chaotic?
+**Alignment.**

+* Hero, Antivillain, Neutral, Antihero, Villain.

+* Strongly Lawful, Weakly Lawful, Neutral, Weakly Chaotic, Strongly Chaotic.

+* Strongly Good, Weakly Good, Neutral, Weakly Evil, Strongly Evil.

 **Questions:**

-What place does she seek in the world?
-Does she want to change it?
-How does she want to change it?
+What place does he/she seek in the world?
+Does he/she want to change his/her place in the world?
+How does he/she want to change his/her place in the world?

-Where does she live?
+Where does he/she live?

-How does she feel about her appearance?
+How does he/she feel about her appearance?

-What does she feel about marriage, family and children?
+What does he/she feel about marriage, family and children?

-How does she feel about the opposite sex and gender roles?
+How does he/she feel about the opposite sex and gender roles?

-What are her hobbies?
+What are his/her hobbies?

 What types of friends does she have?